 Ciprofloxacin is administered orally twice daily for 7 to 14 days or at least two days after signs and symptoms of the infection is over.

-An intravenous dosage of 200 to 400 mg twice daily is recommended for mild-to-moderate infections, and up to 400mg every 8 hours for severe, life-threatening infections.
-A 50% reduction in the total daily dosage is recommended in patients with severe renal impairment (creatinine clearance = 1.2 L/h).
+An intravenous dosage of 200 to 400 mg twice daily is recommended for mild-to-moderate infections, and up to 400 mg every 8 hours for severe, life-threatening infections.
+The recommendation is for a 50% reduction in the total daily dosage for patients with severe renal impairment (creatinine clearance = 1.2 L/hour).
 Ciprofloxacin is administered intravenously by slow infusion over 60 minutes.
-It is important to maintain proper hydration and urine output.
+It is essential to maintain proper hydration and urine output.
 Usage of antacids should be avoided or at least administer ciprofloxacin either two hours before or six hours after antacids for both the immediate or the extended-release formulations.
 The oral suspension should not be administered through feeding tubes as the suspension may adhere to the tube.
 Topical ciprofloxacin is safe and an effective antibiotic used in the treatment of chronic otitis media compared to ciprofloxacin tablets.

 Adverse effects are mild at therapeutic doses and are mostly limited to gastrointestinal disruptions such as nausea and diarrhea.
 The serious adverse effects of ciprofloxacin include peripheral neuropathy, prolonged QT interval, seizures, and other CNS effects, hyper or hypoglycemia, photosensitivity, tendonitis.
 Black box warnings include tendinitis and tendon rupture (associated with the fluoroquinolone class).
 The most common type of tendon rupture involves the Achilles tendon.
 There have also been reports of tendinopathies in the gluteal, iliopsoas, and triceps tendons.
 Rare interactions include drug-induced bullous pemphigoid.